 Samuel Kortum, David A. Weisbach

-We consider climate policy in a world with international trade where one region of the world imposes a climate policy and the rest of the world does not.
-The central concern in this setting is that unilateral climate policy may generate inefficient shifts in the location of extraction, production, and consumption, an effect known as leakage.
-We derive the optimal unilateral policy and show how it can be implemented through taxes.
-The optimal policy involves (i) a tax on extraction at a rate equal to the marginal harm from emissions, (ii) a border adjustment on the import and export of energy and on the import, but not the export, of goods, with the border adjustment at a different (usually lower) rate than the extraction tax rate, and (iii) an export policy designed to expand the export margin.
-The optimal policy allows the pricing region to exploit international trade to expand the reach of its climate policy.
-We calibrate and simulate the model to illustrate how the optimal policy compares to more traditional policies.
+We derive the optimal unilateral policy in a general equilibrium model of trade and climate change where one region of the world imposes a climate policy and the rest of the world does not.
+A climate policy in one region shifts activities—extraction, production, and consumption—in the other region.
+The optimal policy trades off the costs of these distortions.
+The optimal policy can be implemented through: (i) a nominal tax on extraction at a rate equal to the global marginal harm from emissions, (ii) a tax on imports of energy and goods, and a rebate of taxes on exports of energy but not goods, both at a lower rate than the extraction tax rate, and (iii) a goods-specific export subsidy.
+The policy controls leakage by combining supply-side and demand-side taxes to control the price of energy in the non-taxing region.
+It exploits international trade to expand the reach of the climate policy.
+We calibrate and simulate the model to illustrate how the optimal policy compares to more traditional policies such as extraction, production, and consumption taxes and combinations of those taxes.
+The simulations show that combinations of supply-side and demand-side taxes are much better than simpler policies and can perform nearly as well as the optimal policy.